Optimize a photographer's time

 Here we are going to leave you some ideas so that these works can be done more quickly and quickly:

-- Automate emails that you send to your clients and those who are not yet and they are looking for more information.
-You can also prepare a list of common responses so that you don't have to always write the same thing.
+- Automate emails that you send to your clients and those who are not yet and look for more information.
+You can also prepare a list of usual answers so you don't have to always be writing the same thing.

 - Create templates of your budgets and contracts so you only have to modify the data of each client.